raspberrypilearning/sense-hat-advent-calendar/en/step_8.md

 --- collapse ---
 ---
-title: How can I test this if it's not December?
+title: How can I test my code if it's not December?
 ---
 Unless you are doing this project between 1st-24th December, you will always see the message "Keep waiting".
-If you want to test your message works properly for other days, you can comment out the `strftime` part and put in a test day or month like this:
+If you want to test your message works properly for other dates, you can comment out the `strftime` part and put in a test day or month like this:

 ```python
 day = 22 #int(strftime("%d"))
 month = "December" #strftime("%B")
 ```

-Once you're sure the code works, remove the test day and the `#` to return the code to normal.
+Once you're sure the code works, remove the test day and month and the `#` to return the code to normal.
 --- /collapse ---

 + Finally, let's display the picture as well as showing today's date.
-Add this code to the `if` part to display the picture for days that are between 1st and 24th December
+Add some code to the `if` part to display the picture for days that are between 1st and 24th December, and wait with it on the screen for 5 seconds.

 ```python
 if month == "December" and day < 25: